How Will He Solve the Case?

 Sherlock’s mission today is to find documents relating to the debate over global warming and climate change and to help determine Governor Bush’s position on the subject.
 The problem is that many of the documents Sherlock finds are similar in content and language.

 Traditional document reviewers have to go document by document to find relevant information.
 Sherlock has a better way.
 Watch has he brings back 50 documents at a time, clusters them by similar content and allows reviewers to intelligently tag clusters with a single click.
 Can we review 50 documents in 5 rather than 50 minutes?

 Sherlock and the Case of the Voting Felons

 In this episode we show a new way to search for documents.
 We received a document request regarding “Felon Disenfranchisement.”
-Rather than build a keyword search, we simply pasted the full request into Merlin IS and brought back results in relevance order.
+Rather than build a keyword search, we simply pasted the full request into Sherlock Integrated Search and brought back results in relevance order.

 We then selected the top results and sent them to Sherlock.
 Immediately we were on the trail to find more documents about restoring voting rights to felons.

 Sherlock and the Case of Florida’s Disappearing Water

 This is another example of Search 2.0 and our radical new approach to integrating keyword and algorithmic search.